LambdaHack/LambdaHack/README.md

     cabal install LambdaHack

-For a more current snapshot, download the source from [github] [5] and run Cabal from the main directory
+For a newer snapshot, download source from a development branch at [github] [5] and run Cabal from the main directory

     cabal install

-For the example game, the best frontend (keyboard support and colours) is gtk, but if needed, you may compile the game binary with one of the terminal frontends using Cabal flags, e.g,
+For the example game, the best frontend (keyboard support and colours) is gtk.
+To compile with one of the terminal frontends, use Cabal flags, e.g,

     cabal install -fvty